nelson-social/community/Onboarding.md

 # Onboarding

-We’ll socialise and introduce new members when they join.
-They’ll get a warm welcome on the app, as well as a welcome email with some helpful tips.
+We’ll socialise and introduce new members when they join, by giving them a warm welcome on the app.
+Additionally they'll get an email with all the information needed to get started.
+This way they can familiarize themselves in their own time and lookup information later on.

 ## Introduction